AjjMC/ajjgui/README.md

 The datapack has the following features:

-* NBT-based standard for quick and easy creation of advanced item-based GUIs
+* NBT standard for quick and easy creation of advanced item-based GUIs
 * Completely in-game workflow, with the entire datapack being a black box that the developer can ignore
 * Robust design, support for multiplayer and no interference with player inventories
 * Complete documentation, in-game tutorial and demos